temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 In the **Last Failure** field, you can see there was a TypeScript error indicating that `fetch` failed.

-Connect to the Internet again and wait.
+Connect to the internet again and wait.
 After a few moments, the Workflow recovers and completes:

 ![history_recovered](images/history_recovered.png)